Public Warning System (Singapore): Types

 There are a total of four installation types, they can be installed with:

 Standard: Eight horns joined together on the left and right sides of a thin medium length steel pole (for buildings with short, medium or no rooftops).
 This is the original design from 1992 still used today.

-Also built as on ground sirens on certain areas of Singapore: Yew Tee Industrial Estate, Sungei Kadut, Adam Road Mid-Sub Power Station, Mandai Air Base, an unknown factory in northern Woodlands and on the compounds of Woodlands Fire Station.
+Also built as on ground sirens in certain areas of Singapore: Yew Tee Industrial Estate, Sungei Kadut, Adam Road Mid-Sub Power Station, Mandai Air Base, an unknown factory in northern Woodlands and on the compounds of Woodlands Fire Station.
 This configuration is based on the ECN 1200.

 Half-size: Four horns joined together on the left right sides of a thin medium length steel pole (for buildings with medium-high rooftops) or a long steel pole (for buildings with high rooftops).
 First completed in mid-1990s.
 This configuration is based on the ECN 600.

 Double: Double the horns, but not double the decibels of the signals with sixteen horns as standard type and eight horns for half-size.
 First completed in late 1990s and installed in early to mid-2000s.
 This configuration is based on the ECN 2400.

-Also built as an on ground siren (standard sixteen horn type) on the Assumption English School compound few meters away from the school until it was rebuilt from late 2015 until early 2016 with the siren's current whereabouts unknown.
+Also built as an on ground siren (standard sixteen horn type) on the Assumption English School compound a few meters away from the school until it was rebuilt from late 2015 until early 2016 with the siren's current whereabouts unknown.

 "Zig-Zag": Four horns joined together in a "zig zag" pattern on both left right sides of a thin short steel pole, this is the default configuration of the ECN 600 completed in 2009 it is currently on the rooftop of Clementi Fire Station.

 Sirens attached on appropriate rooftops of buildings can have a custom-made line control unit cabinet (which is white) beside the siren, and to the lower section of on-ground sirens, to eliminate remote control of them from the nearby fire stations turning them into sourcing sirens.

 Signals

 There are a total of four signals sounded by the sirens, they are:

-Alarm signal: Wailing blasts that warn people of a danger or threat and it means for them to move a SCDF air raid shelter.
+Alarm signal: Wailing blasts that warn people of a danger or threat and it means for them to move to a SCDF air raid shelter.